jdh8/jdh8.org/_drafts/how-to-write-math-functions.md

 binary formats, there are the same number of representations in (0, 1.5) and in (1.5, ∞).
 Therefore, it is wise to shift the domain close to 0.

+### Transformations
+Most mathematical functions we compute have some nice property such as continuity, differentiability, or symmetry.
+Taking advantage of these properties allows omitting terms in the approximant and hence saving computations.

 ### Remez algorithm
 Remez exchange algorithm is an interative minimax that minimizes error of a rational approximation of a function.
 The best explanation of this